Master of Medicine (Critical Care Medicine)

 - COURSE VIDEO

-This innovative program has been designed by critical care clinicians for doctors interested in emergency medicine, anaesthetics and intensive care medicine.
-It is the first such course to be offered in Australasia.
+The only course of its kind in Australasia, the Master of Medicine (Critical Care Medicine) is an innovative degree that has been designed by critical care clinicians for doctors interested in emergency medicine, anaesthetics and intensive care medicine.

 The Master requires the successful completion of 48 credit points of units of study including: